NVlabs/flip/flip_evaluator/cpp/README.md

 and
 [Peter Shirley](https://research.nvidia.com/person/peter-shirley).

-This [repository](https://github.com/NVlabs/flip) holds implementations of the [LDR-ꟻLIP](https://research.nvidia.com/publication/2020-07_FLIP) and [HDR-ꟻLIP](https://research.nvidia.com/publication/2021-05_HDR-FLIP) image error metrics in C++ and CUDA.
+This [repository](https://github.com/NVlabs/flip) holds implementations of the [LDR-FLIP](https://research.nvidia.com/publication/2020-07_FLIP) and [HDR-FLIP](https://research.nvidia.com/publication/2021-05_HDR-FLIP) image error metrics in C++ and CUDA.
-It also holds code for the ꟻLIP tool, presented in [Ray Tracing Gems II](https://www.realtimerendering.com/raytracinggems/rtg2/index.html).
+It also holds code for the FLIP tool, presented in [Ray Tracing Gems II](https://www.realtimerendering.com/raytracinggems/rtg2/index.html).

-Note that since v1.2, we use separated convolutions for the C++ and CUDA versions of ꟻLIP.
+Note that since v1.2, we use separated convolutions for the C++ and CUDA versions of FLIP.
 A note explaining those can be found [here](misc/separatedConvolutions.pdf).

 With v1.3, we have switched to a single header [FLIP.h](FLIP.h) for easier integration into other projects.